Oct 17, 2020.

 The painting is 60 by 80 cm in acrylic on board.
 It has already been published on Print on demand platforms as a design to which I hold copyright.
 You can therefore buy art prints anywhere in the world.
 Here is one example of where you can buy the print globally.
 As to the original painting, I am willing to negotiate.

-The plant is toxic to cattle, but helps heal warts and ear infections according to traditional medicine practice.
+The plant is toxic to cattle, but helps heal warts and ear infections according to traditional medicinal practice.
 It is known as imphewula (isiXhosa); ipewula (isiZulu), plakkie, platjies, varkoorblare, varkoor, kouterie (Afr.), pig's ears (English) and last but not least: Cotyledon orbiculata in Latin.

 I have known it for decades as a cure for plantar warts and tested it on my husband's feet.
 It was very effective once, and then not again.
 Perhaps the wart was ready to die the first time, or a combination with other medications did the trick.
 Perhaps we didn't use it rigorously enough subsequently.
-I'd have to restest many times to offer proof, and hopefully we'll not have the occasion to do so !
+I'd have to retest many times to offer proof, and hopefully we'll not have the occasion to do so !
 It is nice being wart free.